 - Visit the Entrepreneur magazine website for examples of various business plans.

-*PitchBurner is the application and reviewing platform the Bard Center uses to manage all submissions to the Business Plan competition.
+*PitchBurner is an application and reviewing platform which the Jake Jabs Center uses to manage all submissions to the Business Plan competition.